Vertex algebras and quantum master equation

 \section{Abstract}

-We study the effective \BV quantization theory for chiral deformation of two dimensional conformal field theories.
-We establish an exact correspondence between renormalized quantum master equations for effective functionals and Maurer-Cartan equations for chiral vertex operators.
-The generating functions are proven to have modular property with mild holomorphic anomaly.
-As an application, we construct an exact solution of quantum B-model (BCOV theory) in complex one dimension that solves the higher genus mirror symmetry conjecture on elliptic curves.
+We contribute to study the two dimensional chiral conformal field theories that arise from chiral deformations of free theories such as the $\beta\gamma$-system, $bc$-system and chiral bosons.
+Our method is based on the effective \BV quantization theory.
+We establish an exact correspondence between renormalized quantum master equations for chiral deformations and Maurer-Cartan equations for the Lie algebra of modes of chiral vertex algebras.
+The generating functions on the torus are proven to have modular property with mild holomorphic anomaly.
+As an application, we construct an exact solution of quantum B-model (BCOV theory) in complex one dimension that solves the full higher genus mirror symmetry conjecture on elliptic curves.